ahron-chet/DarkScryC2/README.md

 The framework is split into several cooperating services:

-- **C2 server** – the communication hub written in Python.
+- **Server component (`c2server`)** – the communication hub written in Python.
 It accepts agent connections over legacy TCP or WebSocket and stores their state in Redis.
 A built-in FastAPI application exposes management APIs used by the other components.
 - **Django backend** – provides REST endpoints and asynchronous task execution through `arqworker`.
-It stores agent metadata in PostgreSQL and relies on the C2 server to execute actions.
+It stores agent metadata in PostgreSQL and relies on the server component to execute actions.
 - **Next.js frontend** – a React based dashboard that talks to the Django APIs for operator interaction.
-- **C# client** – the Windows agent and supporting tools implementing the command set used by the server.
+- **C# client** – a prototype Windows agent implementing the command set used by the server for training scenarios.
+A replacement client written in C++ is under development.

 The framework is designed to work in locked-down networks where only the web browser can reach the internet.
-The Windows agent ships with an optional "double proxy" that pairs with a local browser and tunnels all C2 traffic over WebSocket connections, blending in with normal browsing activity.
+The Windows agent ships with an optional "double proxy" that pairs with a local browser and tunnels all simulation traffic over WebSocket connections, blending in with normal browsing activity.

-## C2 capabilities
+## Simulation capabilities

 Agents connecting to the server expose a range of modules that can be triggered through the REST or WebSocket APIs.
 Core capabilities include: